planck-repl/planck/site/src/planck-http.md

   These include:<br/>
   `:timeout`, number, default 5 seconds<br/>
   `:debug`, boolean, assoc the request on to the response<br/>
+  `:insecure`, proceed even if the connection is considered insecure<br/>
   `:accepts`, keyword or string.
 Valid keywords are `:json` or `:xml`<br/>
   `:content-type`, keyword or string Valid keywords are `:json` or `:xml`<br/>
   `:headers`, map, a map containing headers<br/>